Nekemte: Demographics

 The 2007 national census reported a total population for this woreda of 75,219, of whom 38,385 were men and 36,834 were women.
-A plurality of its inhabitants were Protestant, with 48.49% of the population reporting they observed this belief, while 39.33% of the population said they observed Ethiopian Orthodox Christianity, and 10.88% were Moslem.
+A plurality of its inhabitants were Protestant, with 48.49% of the population reporting they observed this belief, while 39.33% of the population said they observed Ethiopian Orthodox Christianity, and 10.88% were Muslim.

 The 1994 census reported this city had a total population of 47,258 of whom 22,844 were males and 24,414 were females.
 Nekemte is the largest city in Guto Wayu woreda.

 Sports

 Association football is the main sport in Nekemte.
 The Welega Stadium, which has a capacity of 50,000, is the largest sports venue by capacity in Nekemte.
 It opened in 2019 and the stadium is also mainly used for football, and also for athletics.